 Josh Gottheil Bone Marrow Transplant Career Development Award

-Award: The award supports four nurses annually with awards starting at $2,000— used to further their knowledge and skills in bone marrow transplant for patients with cancer, by attending an educational conference or workshop.
+Award: The award supports four nurses annually with awards starting at $2,000—used to further their knowledge and skills in bone marrow transplant for patients with cancer, by attending a virtual or in-person educational conference or workshop.

 Purpose: To support non-advanced practice level registered nurses working in bone marrow transplantation by providing financial assistance to attend a nursing continuing professional development that will further the nurses' professional goals as they relate to transplant nursing.
 This award cannot be used for tuition in an academic program or for specialty certification.

 - Currently employed as a registered nurse working in bone marrow transplantation with a minimum of 75% devoted to direct patient care.
 Preference will be given to non-advanced practice (bedside) nurses.

 - One or more years in BMT nursing practice prior to application due date.

 - Cannot be used for ONS Congress or for education programs/courses that lead to an academic degree or for specialty certification.